icy/icy_picture_modify/README.md

 ## DONATION

-  My paypal account was locked due to their Paypal's stupid policy.
+  My paypal account was locked due to Paypal's stupid policy.
   I can't receive any kind of donation.

 ## AUTHOR